sourceduty/Office_Comfort/README.md

 >
 > An optical computer mouse provides precise cursor control and quick responsiveness.
 >
-> 2. Add more foam to common office chairs maintain comfort and save money.
+> 2. Add more foam to common office chairs to maintain comfort and save money.
 >
 > Common office and gamming office chairs fail to maintain comfortability after 6 months of everyday use.
 >